Fujio-Turner/cb-stats-demo/README.md

 Q:Can I collect all the stats for the whole cluster on one machine?

 Q:You can, but its best to run the script on each machine to capture its local stats and have a logging agent consume the logs and send them to a third party tool.

+Compatability: Couchbase Admin GUI System stats ,example CPU, is now treated in the admin gui as a CB service with the data been as "@system" much like @analytics @query .
+If you have an older version of CB 4.x or older please pull/download the branch  cb/4.x.